Today I want to turn my attention to non-alcoholic fatty liver disease (NAFLD).

 There is compelling evidence that bacterial translocation of endotoxins from the gut is a big factor in initiating the inflammatory response that underlies both insulin resistance and nonalcoholic fatty liver disease.
 For a quick explanation of what endotoxemia is please read the previous post.

 This makes perfect sense.
 If there is small intestinal dysbiosis, there also, by definition, exists an inability to properly digest nutrients like choline, betaine, folate, B6 and pretty much anything else you care to mention.
 Dysbiosis also means increased intestinal permeability caused by the inflammation pathogens provoke.
-You can’t have dysbiosis, either of the small or large intestine, and not have some form of leaky gut.
+You can’t have dysbiosis, either of the small or large intestines and not have some form of leaky gut.
 And the first stop those pathogens, toxins and foreign substances from the gut go to is the liver.

 Let’s review some rodent studies that add credence to this hypothesis.

-More than 50 years ago, studies conducted by Broitman, Gottlieb and Zamcheck, showed that rats who were choline deficient did indeed develop liver cirrhosis.
+More than 50 years ago, studies conducted by Broitman, Gottlieb and Zamcheck, showed that rats who were choline-deficient did indeed develop liver cirrhosis.
 However, if you sterilized the guts of these rats with an antibiotic (neomycin), they didn’t develop cirrhosis even in the presence of a choline deficiency.

 When endotoxin was added to the water supply, the neomycin could no longer prevent liver injury even though neomycin kills gram-negative bacteria.
 Apparently, the amount of endotoxin the rats were getting was too much for the antibiotic to handle.